 Check out the first Count Chocula/Franken Berry commercial below:

 Krave features a crispy outside layer with a chocolate filled center.
-The Krave brand has two flavors: Chocolate (pictured above) and Double Chocolate.
+The Krave brand has three flavors: Chocolate (pictured above), Double Chocolate Brownie Batter, and Chocolate Chip Cookie Dough cereal.
 S’mores used to be a flavor of the brand, but it is no longer listed on the Kellogg’s website.

 Lucky Charms Chocolate